rdpoor/mu/README.md

 ## todo

+* fix examples/ so 'make' compiles without error.
 * scores/tnvm/percussion.cpp (and mune21) show a technique for
 generating percussion parts with variation.
-Another (perhaps more satisfyin) approach would be to have a fixed pattern, but randomize the dynamics, e.g. with a LinsegStream or StepStream.
+Another (perhaps more satisfying) approach would be to have a fixed pattern, but randomize the dynamics, e.g. with a LinsegStream or StepStream.
 * Should Stream provide a tickHasJumped() method to indicate a discontinuity in the tick counter?
 Or as a mixin for classes that need it?
+(Consider instead start() and continue() instead of step())
 * Some stream elements -- e.g. MultiplyStream, SineStream -- would
 benefit from a constant input and a stream input.
 (Look for examples that have used ConstantStream.)